gamethis/BonkeyWonkers/exercise3/README.md

 Back to [Main](../README.md)

-This excercise is meant to test your basic abilities at problem solving by scripting.
+This exercise is meant to test your basic abilities at problem solving by scripting.

 ## Setup scripting environment